When is the result of the tests taken communicated and where do I find it?

 • Reading test: you will see the outcome immediately at the end of the test.

-• Listening test: as for the Reading, you will see the outcome immediately at the end of the test. .
+• Listening test: as for the Reading, you will see the outcome immediately at the end of the test.

-• Writing task: the Writing task is checked and marked by a Language teacher (CEL), therefore the outcome will be published from Tuesday, the week following the written exam.
+• Writing task: the Writing task is checked and marked by a Language teacher (CEL), therefore the outcome will be published from Tuesday, the week following the written test.
 In order to see your result you shall check on MyCLA.

 Please note: only for DEM Bachelor students taking the English B1 PSPO test, the outcome of the Writing task is published on Esse3.

 If you passed the Speaking test, the entire language proficiency test is completed and passed.
-Within two to three days of the PO, the teacher will verbalize your exam on Esse3.
+Within two to three days of the PO, the teacher will verbalize your test on Esse3.
 You won't receive any email of notice.

 If you did not pass the Speaking test, the teacher will notify you by email.